deanyoung/deanyoung.github.io/_posts/2020-05-20-data-science-interviews-part-2.md

 standardized set of questions.
 It doesn't mean you have to join that team, nor will the question necessarily be specific to what they're working on.

-The interview will be done remotely and typically using an interactive environment like <a href="coderpad.io"> coderpad</a>.
-I've also participated in ones were it was just over the phone.

 The point of the interview is to assess if you meet the minimum technical bar to perform the data science role at the company.
 This can be the scariest part of the interview process but arguably the easiest one to prepare for.
 Typically, this assessment is split into two parts, one on **data transformation** and then one on a **data case study**.

+The interview will be done remotely and typically using an interactive environment like <a href="coderpad.io"> coderpad</a>.
+Some companies only do this interview over the phone, in which case the interview only consists of the **data case study** piece.

 ##### Data Transformation
 The company wants to know if you have the technical chops to transform given input